-We checked whether the service was working within the principles of the MCA, whether any restrictions on people's liberty had been authorised and whether any conditions on such authorisations were being met. • The registered manager and staff had a good understanding of the MCA.
-They were aware of the need for decisions to be made in a person's best interests if they were unable to make those decisions for themselves.
+We checked whether the service was working within the principles of the MCA, whether any restrictions on people's liberty had been authorised and whether any conditions on such authorisations were being met.

-• Where people were unable to make their own decisions, the proper legal process was followed.
+- The registered manager and staff were aware of the need for decisions to be made in a person's best interests if they were unable to make those decisions for themselves. - Where people were unable to make their own decisions, the proper legal process was followed.
 DoLS had been applied for where necessary.